Harry-Reyes/data-structures-and-algorithms/README.md

 3. searchFrom_right() - This is the second implementation of the script.
 The comparison is the same, but the list is reversed to say that it started from the lastest index.

 4. use_isFound() - The variable isFound(), from searchFrom_left(), is used to confirm if any index matches with a number.
-It prints the index of a matching number and the steps made.
+It prints the index of a matching number and the attempts made.

 ### Flow